ottoszika/node-red-contrib-ewelink/docs/nodes.md

 ![](images/nodes/power-state-out.png)

-Sets the power state of a single channel device.
+Sets the power state for a channel of a device.
 The payload can be any of the following strings:
 * on
 * off
 * toggle